bpcreech/blog/content/post/how-this-works.md

 [used to host instructions](https://web.archive.org/web/20180112010509/https://cloud.google.com/storage/docs/hosting-static-website) for serving a static site from Google Cloud Storage (GCS) by simply pointing your domain's `A` and `AAAA` records to a GCS VIP.
-The servers behind the GCS VIP, which presumably got requests for a gazillion different buckets, would then use some form of [vhosting](https://en.wikipedia.org/wiki/Virtual_hosting) to identify which bucket to serve up.
+The servers behind the GCS VIP, which get requests for a gazillion different buckets, would then use some form of [vhosting](https://en.wikipedia.org/wiki/Virtual_hosting) to identify which bucket to serve up.